Josh-XT/Josh-XT/README.md

 ### Quantum Computing

 Inspired by Stephen Hawking's **The Theory of Everything**, I've ventured into the world of quantum computing.
 This field, I believe, is set to become one of the most transformative technologies of the 21st century.
-To share my experiences and insights, I'ce created my [Quantum repository](https://github.com/Josh-XT/Quantum).
+To share my experiences and insights, I've created my [Quantum repository](https://github.com/Josh-XT/Quantum).

 My curiosity led me to particiapte in the [2023 MIT iQuHACK Quantum Computing Hackathon](https://www.iquise.mit.edu/iQuHACK/2023-01-27), further expanding my technical expertise and opening up opportunities for collaboration.